Medical Imaging Costs

 Medicare has specific guidelines for the types of diagnostic medical imaging studies it covers.
 It is important to ask questions to understand in advance whether a test ordered by your physician will be covered.

 To determine the cost of a specific medical imaging study, talk to your doctor or healthcare provider.
-The portion of the cost you will be responsible for depends on:
+The cost to you will depend on:

-- Whether you have other insurance in addition to Medicare.
+- Any other insurance you have in addition to Medicare.

 - How much your doctor charges for the test.